Bible Pathways 07/17/04

 In Today's Reading:

-for God's blessing; joy of unity; exhortation to praise the Lord; God's enduring mercy; God's Word magnified
+A prayer for God's blessing; joy of unity; exhortation to praise the Lord; God's enduring mercy; God's Word magnified

 The psalmist reminds us of how good and how pleasant it is for brethren to dwell together in unity!
 It is like the precious ointment upon the head, that ran down upon the beard, even Aaron's beard: that went down to the skirts of his garments (Psalm 133:1-2; Exodus 30:25,30; Leviticus 8:12).
 The holy anointing oil that was poured upon the head of Aaron, the first high priest, is a foreshadowing of the anointing, indwelling, and outflowing of the Holy Spirit upon believers today.
 The oil poured out symbolized the Holy Spirit who, in love, covers as well as permeates the lives of those who have submitted themselves to Him.